ibkor/Veeam-Backup-Sessions-Report-Generator/README.md

 # Veeam-Backup-Sessions-Report

 Overview
-This PowerShell script generates a detailed report of backup sessions for a specified job and VM using Veeam Backup and Replication cmdlets.
+This PowerShell script generates a detailed report of backup sessions for a specified VM using Veeam Backup and Replication cmdlets.
 It uses VM Name instead of vmID to gather data and provides historical data such as a summary of total sessions, successful sessions, warnings, and failures.
+If backup sessions from a specific job required, make the switch in the script.
+Enable two lines with the comment "#To be used only if a specific job required"

 Prerequisites
   - PowerShell 5.0 or higher.